mrwingkong/portix-linux/02-post-install.md

    - Increase Screen Brightness by 1%
    - Decrease Screen Brightness by 1%

-PowerDevil still manages idle, lock, lid and battery – only the brightness keys are released for the custom scripts.
+PowerDevil still manages idle, lock, lid and battery – only the brightness keys are released.

 ---